Shaptic/howsitgoing/README.md

 # How's it going?

-Figure out the historical value of your current holdings with this one weird trick:
+Figure out the historical value of your current Stellar holdings with this one weird trick:

 ```bash
 python -m venv .venv